FHantke/brave-browser-wiki/Roadmap.md

 ### Q1 2020 [January - March]:

+* Binance widget on the New Tab Page buy widget

 ### Q2 2020 [April - June]:

-* Binance widget on the New Tab Page
+* Expanded Binance widget on the New Tab Page w/ Binance API for deposit, convert, buy

 ### Q3 2020 [July - September]